 The Certificate in Screenwriting curriculum is awarded for satisfactory completion of six approved

-Students select two elective courses
+Students select one elective course

 from the New School's Film Studies curriculum to round out the certificate program.They may also choose nonrequired courses from the screenwriting curriculum as electives.

-Courses are offered in fall, spring, and summer terms, and the curriculum can be completed in one year,
+Courses are offered in the fall, spring, and summer terms, and the curriculum can be completed in one year,

 although a longer course of study is acceptable.
 Not all elective courses are offered every term.